arroyv/gym-simplifiedtetris/README.md

 ## 3. Future work

-- Normalise the observation spaces
+- Normalise the observation spaces.
-- Implement an action space that only permits the agent to take non-terminal actions
+- Implement an action space that only permits the agent to take non-terminal actions.
 - Implement more shaping rewards: potential-style, potential-based, dynamic potential-based, and non-potential.
 Optimise their weights using an optimisation algorithm.
+- Write end-to-end and integration tests using pytest.
+- Perform mutation and property-based testing using mutmut and Hypothesis.
+- Use Coverage.py to increase code coverage.

 ## 4. Acknowledgements